exbuddha/InternetAwareApp/README.md

 2. Attach the task to the application runner:

        attach(::runAsync) { result ->
-           // ... capture result on a main thread
+           // ... capture result on main thread
        }

 3. Start or resume the runner: